Business counsellors get such interesting questions about dress codes in the workplace. I have been asked:

 Who is Jocelyn?

-Jocelyn Rhindress is the Regional Team Leader of Business Resources for Atlantic Canada.
-In her more than her five years with CFIB Jocelyn has assisted thousands of members with their business inquiries.
+Jocelyn Rhindress is the Manager of Business Resources in Atlantic Canada.
+In her more than her seven years with CFIB Jocelyn has assisted thousands of members with their business inquiries.
 Her compassion for entrepreneurs started at a young age.
 Jocelyn grew up watching both her grandfather and father run their own small independent businesses where she witnessed both the joys and struggles that entrepreneurs face on a regular basis.